 At the end, this is what you will truly want to accomplish with your intranet solution.
 Gluing a global workforce together is no easy feat, and keeping them engaged is key.
 A once-a-year survey just won’t cut it – you need a scalable solution to let employees voice concerns, and to listen.

-Frequently asked questions about intranet software
+Frequently asked questions

-What is the definition of an intranet?
+What is an intranet site?

-What’s the difference between internet and intranet?
+What is the difference between internet and intranet?

-What is intranet software?
+What is an intranet software?

 Usually the question is: what’s the difference between Software as a Solution apps, and intranet software?